-Site Name: Site Ref/Policy Number: West of Coldharbour Farm UE37 Description of Site: • nd Emsworth Recreation Ground.
-The site is also close to the railway station and primary school S. Known Constraints: Mineral Safeguarding Area Moderate potential for previously unidentifie • identified in the Havant Biodiversity Action Plan Adjacent to SINC Access required through Site of Importance • • ict on the amenity of new residential properties Small part of site at eastern boundary is in F -lood Zone 2 TPOs and hedgerow 'Uncertain' for waders Adjacent to the undeveloped gap Existing Transport Provision: Bus route within 100m Train station within slope welking distance Train station within close walking distance Well served by existing alternative transport Existing Accessibility to Local Services/Fac Emsworth District Centre (doctor's surgery a • Ensworth District Centre (doctor's surgery a walking distance and other services/lacinties available) within Bus route and train services to secondary set chool School provision (primary) within walking dis Site is close to railway station, bus routes, re Site Opportunities: New homes including affordable housing unity to create a new foot/cycleway link to the service station on the A27 , • A positive contribution to the Emsworth Floo od Alleviation Scheme Policy UE37 - Site Specific Development Re Connecting footpath/cycle link to A27 (easth oound carriageway) Service Station • Heritage Statement, of an appropriate level of detail, to support planning application • Layout to have regard to adjacent SINC and boundary planting to be incorporated Access is expected to be achieved from the end of Coldharbour Farm • Consultation with HCC alongside any plann ing application in relation to minerals and whether prior extraction may be required Mitigate any impacts on Brent Geese and/o r waders (Policy DM23) ants of proposed residential properties having regard to noise and light pollution (Policy DI · · Flood Risk Assessment, including detailed f luvial modelling On-site SUDS Reduce green field runoff rates and a likely contribution to the Emsworth Flood Alleviation

-Scheme (Policy DM25)
+Site Name: Site Ref/Policy Number: West of Coldharbour Farm UE37

+Adjacent to the A27, the A27 Service Station and Emsworth Recreation Ground.
+The site is also close to the railway station and primary schools.

+- Mineral Safeguarding Area - Moderate potential for previously unidentified archaeological deposits - Adjacent to Priority Habitat (West Brook) as identified in the Havant Biodiversity Action Plan - Adjacent to SINC - Access required through Site of Importance for Nature Conservation (SINC) - Noise and light from A27 may have an impact on the amenity of new residential properties - Small part of site at eastern boundary is in Flood Zone 2 - TPOs and hedgerow - 'Uncertain' for waders - Adjacent to the undeveloped gap

+- Bus route within 100m - Train station within close walking distance - Well served by existing alternative transport

+- Emsworth District Centre (doctor's surgery and other services/facilities available) within walking distance - Bus route and train services to secondary school - School provision (primary) within walking distance - Site is close to railway station, bus routes, recreation ground, schools and shops

+- New homes including affordable housing - Development at this site provides an opportunity to create a new foot/cycleway link to the service station on the A27 - A positive contribution to the Emsworth Flood Alleviation Scheme

+- A resolution to grant outline consent subject to S106 for 53No. dwellings was reached on 17/07/2014 (APP/14/00360) relating to this site - There is an understanding that the constraints and site specific development requirements have been addressed as part of the Local Planning Authority's considerations on planning proposals.
+More detailed matters will be addressed at the detailed planning application stage